Jaydenluse/Fractal_Explorer/README.md

 - Press `-` to zoom out.
 - For the Julia set, press `j` to switch to the Julia set rendering.
 - For the Mandelbrot set, press `m` to switch to the Mandelbrot set rendering.
+- For the Burningship set, press `b` to switch to the Burningship set rendering.

 #### Additional Notes:
 - The fractal rendering is parallelized using OpenMP for improved performance.